MinaProtocol/mina/rfcs/0044-node-status-backend.md

 2. OpenSearch, Free usage for the first 12 months for 750 hrs per month
 3. Loki, depending on the storage we choose.
 And we need to run the loki instance somewhere.
 We could choose to use the grafana cloud.
 But it seems to have 30 days of log retention.
 The prices $49/month for 100GB of logs.
 (I think we already use their service, so the log storage is already paid)
 4. LogDNA, $3/GB, logs also have 30 days of retention.

+## Rationale Behind our choices

+The reason that we choose AWS stack for our backend is that
+1. AWS stack is robust and easy to use.
+It has built-in DOS protection.
+And we have team members who has used the AWS stack before and this means that some of the team members are already familiar with it.
+And it seems to be the cheapest choice for us.

+2. For LogDNA, it has a 30 days log retention limit which clearly doesn't suit our needs.
+Plus, LogDNA is much expensive than the other 2.

+3. For Grafana Loki, it features a "label"-indexed log compression system.
+This would shine if the log that it process has a certain amount of static labels.
+For our system, this is not the case.
+Plus that, none of us are familiar with Loki.
+And finally Grafana's cloud system also has a 30 days' limit on log retention.
+This limitation implies that if we want to use Loki then we have to set up our own Loki service which adds some more additional maintenance complexity.

+To summary, AWS stack has the functionality of the other two choices and it's the easiest one to maintain and to setup.
+Plus it's the cheapest.